Pete Postlethwaite

+Following this role, he portrayed the mysterious lawyer Mr. Kobayashi in The Usual Suspects and went on to appear in a wide variety of films, including Dragonheart, Romeo + Juliet, Brassed Off, The Lost World: Jurassic Park, Amistad, James and the Giant Peach, Dark Water, The Constant Gardener, and Inception.
+On television, Postlethwaite played Sergeant Obadiah Hakeswill on Sharpe.
+On stage, he was a member of the Royal Shakespeare Company from 1981 to 1987.

-On television, Postlethwaite played Sergeant Obadiah Hakeswill in Sharpe.
-Director Steven Spielberg called him "the best actor in the world" after working with him on Amistad (1997).
+Director Steven Spielberg once called him "the best actor in the world".
 He was made an Officer of the Order of the British Empire in the 2004 New Year Honours list.
-Less than one month after his death, he was nominated for the BAFTA Award for Best Actor in a Supporting Role for his performance in The Town (2010).
+Less than one month after his death, he was nominated for the BAFTA Award for Best Actor in a Supporting Role for his performance as gangster Fergie Colm in The Town (2010).

 Early life

-Peter William Postlethwaite was born into a working-class Catholic family in Warrington on 7 February 1946, the son of Mary Geraldine (née Lawless; 1913–2000) and cooper, wood machinist, and school caretaker William Postlethwaite (1913–1988).
-He had an older brother named Michael (1944–2006) and two older sisters named Patricia and Anne.
-He would later portray Irish characters on multiple occasions, leading some to mistakenly believe he was of Irish descent.
+Peter William Postlethwaite was born into a working-class Catholic family at 101 Norris Street in Warrington, Lancashire on 7 February 1946, the son of Mary Geraldine (née Lawless; 1913–2000) and cooper, wood machinist, and school caretaker William Postlethwaite (1913–1988).
+He had an older brother named Michael (1944–2006) and two older sisters, Patricia and Anne.
+He would later portray Irish characters on multiple occasions, leading some to mistakenly believe that he was of Irish descent.

-Postlethwaite attended St Benedict's RC Junior School and a seminary, then joined West Park Grammar School in St Helens, where he enjoyed sports including rugby league.
+Postlethwaite attended St Benedict's RC Junior School and a seminary, then joined West Park Grammar School in St Helens, where he enjoyed sports including rugby union.
 He spent an extra year re-sitting some of his O-levels, and then took four A-levels in English, history, geography, and French.
-Before his acting career, he trained as a teacher and became the first male drama teacher at Loreto College in Manchester.
+Before his acting career, he trained as a teacher at St Mary's College, Strawberry Hill where his chosen subjects were physical education and drama (where he became the first male drama teacher).

 He initially trained to be a Catholic priest, but later settled on a career in acting.
 He trained as an actor at the Bristol Old Vic Theatre School in 1970.

+He was a veteran of the Royal Shakespeare Company and other acting companies.
+On 13 January 1981, he took the leading role in a BBC TV black comedy by Alan Bleasdale, The Muscle Market, which was a spin-off from Boys from the Blackstuff; it was part of the Play for Today series.

+After other early appearances in small parts for television programmes such as The Professionals and as Jack "Oily" Wragg in the Minder episode Back In Good Old England, Postlethwaite's first film success came with the film Distant Voices, Still Lives in 1988.
+He received an Academy Award nomination for his role in In the Name of the Father in 1993.
+He is well known for his role as mysterious lawyer Mr. Kobayashi in The Usual Suspects.
+He made appearances in several other successful films, including Alien 3, Amistad, Brassed Off, The Shipping News, The Constant Gardener, Inception, James and the Giant Peach and as Friar Lawrence in Baz Luhrmann's Romeo + Juliet.